roryp/patterndemo/README.md

 ### Enabling Failures

-To simulate failures in the system, which will trigger the circuit breaker or retry logic, you can activate failure mode using the following URL:
+To simulate failures in the system, which will trigger the circuit breaker or retry logic, you can activate the failure mode using the following URL:

 ```plaintext
 http://localhost:8080/configure/failure?fail=true